 Cowboys beat Tampa Bay 26-24 as Baker Mayfield and the Bucs lose control of their playoff fate

-The end of a four-game winning streak left the Bucs (8-7) even with Atlanta atop the NFC South with two games remaining, but the Falcons have the tiebreaker because they won both meetings with Tampa Bay.
+The end of a four-game winning streak left Tampa Bay (8-7) even with Atlanta atop the NFC South with two games remaining.
+The Falcons have the tiebreaker because they won both meetings with the Bucs, who are on a four-year playoff run.

+“We lost, we fell back in the pack,” coach Todd Bowles said.
+“We’ve got to eat it, can’t spend too much time on it.
+We had our chances.
+We’ve got to take care of us and let everything else take care of itself.”

+Dallas’ hopes officially ended about four hours before the game when Washington scored in the final seconds to beat Philadelphia.

+“There wasn’t a whole lot of conversation about it,” coach Mike McCarthy said.
+“I made the point before the game, `Jjust play the way we always play.
+We’re playing really dang good football these past four, five weeks.
+Let’s grind this thing out.’”

-Mayfield, the Texas native playing not far from his high school and college roots, was in position to lead a rally from a nine-point deficit in the final three minutes when he escaped a sack and shoveled the ball to Rachaad White in the final two minutes.
+Mayfield, the former Texas high school standout playing not far from his Heisman Trophy-winning days at Oklahoma, was in position to lead a rally from a nine-point deficit late when he escaped a sack and shoveled the ball to Rachaad White in the final two minutes.

-DaRon Bland ripped the ball out of White’s hands before he hit the ground, giving Dallas possession at the Tampa Bay 32-yard line and allowing the Cowboys to run out the clock.
+DaRon Bland ripped the ball out of White’s hands before the Tampa Bay running back hit the ground at the Bucs 32, allowing the Cowboys to run out the clock.

-Mayfield threw for two touchdowns, including a 13-yarder to Ryan Miller that pulled the Bucs within two with 2:36 to go.
+Mayfield threw for 303 yards and two touchdowns, including a 13-yarder to Ryan Miller that pulled the Bucs within two with 2:36 to go.

-The Bucs got the ball back with 1:50 remaining before the big play from Bland, who forced his first turnover in an injury-plagued season a year after the cornerback set an NFL record with five interception returns for touchdowns.
+The Bucs got the ball back with 1:40 remaining, but the next play was the big one from Bland, who forced his first turnover in an injury-plagued season a year after the cornerback set an NFL record with five interception returns for touchdowns.

+White initially was carrying the ball in one hand away from his body after getting it from Mayfield before pulling it into his body and Bland closed in.

+“He had two hands on the ball, obviously you’ve got to be careful,” Mayfield said.
+“The same thing happened to me earlier in the game.
+They made some plays when it mattered.
+It’s all about the ball, and they did good taking it away.”

 A Tampa Bay defense that allowed an NFL-low 15 points during the winning streak had trouble early trying to slow Rush and receiver CeeDee Lamb, who had a 100-yard first half for the second week in a row.